thoughtco/statamic-starter-kit/README.md

 There are 4 globals setup
 - **Contact:**
   - Basic fields for main points of contact
-- **Mailing List:**
-  - Choose provider (currently Campaign Monitor)
-  - Fill in the API Details as requested.
-  - This then hooks into the Newsletter form and sends the information to the relevant provider.
-  - Please test this is working to the relevant list.
 - **Social Media:**
   - The social media handles associated with the website.
 - **Cookie Panel:**